 Do I Have a Strep Throat Quiz

 Disclaimer: This quiz is not a substitute for professional medical advice, diagnosis, or treatment.
 It is designed to provide general information and guidance.
-If you think you have a UTI, it is important to see a doctor as soon as possible.
 This quiz is not intended to diagnose or treat any medical condition.
 Please see your doctor for professional advice.

 What Is Strep Throat?